kestra-io/docs/content/docs/10.administrator-guide/01.configuration/03.enterprise-edition/multi-tenancy.md

 title: Multi-tenancy configuration
 ---

 This section dives into how you can configure multi-tenancy in your Kestra instance.
-For a high-level overview, check the multi-tenancy section of the [Architecture documentation](../../../07.concepts/multi-tenancy.md) or the [Tenants page](../../../05.enterprise/03.tenants.md).

 ## Enabling multi-tenancy